The AAI Vulnerable Witness Advocacy Training Program

 Video length: 7.5 minutes.

-The Vulnerable Witness WorkshopSaturday 2 February 2019You are required to watch the following four short videos Please note: The videos make frequent reference to both a Ground Rules Hearing and the use of a Witness Intermediary, neither of which are currently in use in the Northern Territory.
+The Vulnerable Witness WorkshopSaturday 27 April 2019You are required to watch the following four short videos Please note: The videos make frequent reference to both a Ground Rules Hearing and the use of a Witness Intermediary, neither of which are yet in use in Queensland.
 The information is included for your information only.
 1. The Role of the Court and the Vulnerable Witnesses with Her Honour Judge Girdham SC,Judge of the District Court of NSW Video length: 10 minutes.
 2. The Role of the Witness Intermediary with Jane Wolf, Witness Intermediary Video length: 7.5 minutes.
 NOTE: The Witness Intermediary program is not currently operating

-in the NT... this video is included for your information only.
+in Queensland... this video is included for your information only.
 3. Memory research and factors affecting how we

 adduce evidence from Vulnerable Witnesses